tonyrizzotto/react-app-template/README.md

 http://localhost:3000
 ```

-#### Reminder on secrets
+## How to use Environment Variables
-Because this is the bare minimum to run an application, secrets aren't included.
-Any included secrets should be attached to a `.env.production`, or injected into the container depending on how you're choosing to run it: docker, K8s, etc.
+Because this is the bare minimum to run an application, there are 2 ways you can manage your environment variables that make sense for a production-grade application.

+1. Any included secrets can be attached to a `.env.production` file.
+Because of `dotenv` we can expose secrets easily via simple config in the [config](./config/index.js) folder.
+2. The preferred method would be to inject secrets into the running container.
+Google provides a [Secret Manager](https://cloud.google.com/secret-manager), which can be enable with Cloud Run to inject any secrets into your container at runtime.

+### Accessing Environment Variables in the Client
+Though this template uses Vite, I chose not to take advantage of `VITE_` build env-vars because changing them requires a rebuild, which means we can not dynamically change our env vars at runtime.

+Instead, our application queries for the exposed `publicEnv` variables which are served up from GraphQL.
+An example exists in the [repo source](./src/App.jsx).

+The reason this is my preferred way is that I will inject my secrets with Secret Manager.
+If I create a new version of my secrets, we can resync those secrets to the running container, without any downtime on the app.

-#### Configuration
+## Configuration

 For easier development, this template utlizies environment secrets with `dotenv`, which will require a `.env.<NODE_ENV>` file for each type of environment you'd like to utilize.
 This will require you to explicitly set your `NODE_ENV` either in the start command, or in the build step of a dockerfile: